krgamestudios/news-server/README.md

 //result (if only a single article is specified, returns just that article rather than an array):
 [
 	{
 		"index": index,			//absolute index of the result "title": title,			//title of the article
 		"author": author,		//author of the aricle
 		"body": body,			//body of the article
-		"edits": edits		//number of times this article has been edited },
+		"edits": edits			//number of times this article has been edited "createdAt": createdAt	//time created
+		"updatedAt": updatedAt	//time updated
+	},
 	...
 ]